buddhist-uni/buddhist-uni.github.io/_content/monographs/Kamma-and-its-fruit_nyanaponika.md

 > Kamma is action; vipáka is result.
 Therefore kamma is the active principle; vipáka is the passive mode of coming-to-be.

 A collection of essays by five different authors that explain actions and results and how this understanding plays a role in cultivating the Buddha path.
+The essays are 1.
+Action — Francis Story, 2.
+Kamma and Causality — Francis Story, 3.
+Action and Reaction in Buddhist Teachings — Leonard A. Bullen, 4.
+Questions and Answers about Kamma and its Fruit — Nina von Gorkom, 5.
+Kamma and Freedom — Francis Story, 6.
+Collective Karma — Francis Story, 7.
+Reflection on Kamma and its Fruit — Nyanaponika Thera, 8.
+Karma — The Ripening Fruit — Bhikkhu Ñāṇajīvako.